Understand Your DevOps Artifacts to Build and Deploy Efficiently

 - Jenkins Archive (workspace) Artifacts

 Often, a DevOps pipeline will rely on Pipeline artifacts when getting started or when a centralized artifact repository simply is not available.
-This is is complicated by the fact that some platforms (most notably, Azure DevOps Classic Pipelines) have created whole ecosystems around treating them as first class citizens within the DevOps process.
+This is complicated by the fact that some platforms (most notably, Azure DevOps Classic Pipelines) have created whole ecosystems around treating them as first class citizens within the DevOps process.

 You can see that the plan bundle can be pushed into a pipeline artifact as a holding area.
 This is where dedicated reviewers would approve/deny the deployment into an environment.
 A Terraform plan bundle is perfectly suitable for a pipeline artifact as it meets both criteria I personally use to justify pipeline artifact usage: